-The Gallatin Municipal Court is Located in City Hall.
-When you arrive at the City Hall office, follow signs to the Court upstairs.
+Gallatin Municipal Court is located in City Hall, on the second floor.
 Please be on time for your scheduled court date, as the judge will provide valuable information at the opening of the court session.

 It is not necessary to hire an attorney to represent you; however, you may hire an attorney to represent your case.

 Understanding your citation